Self esteem causing anger issues?

 Now, with that in mind I’ll give him the fact that some people with supposedly high self esteem are angry, but those people actually have low self esteem and need to cut down other people in order to boost their own self esteem.
 Everyone knows them.
 Some people work for them.
 (Did I just say that out loud?)

 They are the ones who are up on a pedestal, feel they shouldn’t be there because they aren’t worth this level of success, and will strike at anyone who might reveal their insecurities.
+Sometimes that’s why they are ON that pedestal, they need to control other people in order to make themselves feel better, which doesn’t do the self esteem any good anyway.
 This has to do with low self esteem, not high self esteem.
 So much for that little aside, I’ll get off my soapbox.

 Why we feel angry.